What Do You Need to Do to File Tax Protests in Texas

 You can resolve many tax protests with an informal hearing with a CAD appraiser.
 In order to do so, you should be able to provide documentation to support your claims.
 Informal hearings end on the last day to protest.
 If resolution cannot be reached at the informal hearing, you will need to appear before the ARB at your scheduled hearing time.

 The ARB hearing is open to the public.
 The ARB hears evidence from both the property owner and the appraisal district and then arrives at a ruling.
 Each party to a hearing is entitled to offer evidence, examine or cross-examine witnesses or other parties, and present arguments.

 If You Appeal the ARB Ruling, We Recommend that You Hire an Attorney to Represent You.

 After your protest hearing, the ARB will send you a copy of its ruling, known as the ARB order.
-You may appeal the ARB order by filing a petition (lawsuit) in the district court of your county, where the property is located, within 60 days from the date you receive the ARB order.
-You can file the petition pro se and represent yourself, but we strongly recommend hiring an attorney who is experienced in litigating appraisal appeals.
+You may appeal the ARB order by filing a lawsuit in the district court of the county where the property is located within 60 days from the date you receive the ARB order.
+You can represent yourself, but we strongly recommend hiring an attorney who is experienced in litigating appraisal appeals.

 As an alternative to filing a court appeal, you may have a right to appeal through binding arbitration, if your property is a residential homestead or a property with an appraised value of $1 million dollars or less.
 You must file an arbitration appeal with the appraisal district within 45 days of receiving the ARB order.
 An arbitrator decides an arbitration appeal.